February 2025 marked the release of the Adobe AI Assistant in Acrobat, and it instantly caught my attention.

 Akin to all other Adobe software, you can gain access to the AI Assistant in Adobe Acrobat by getting a subscription.
 Here are the options available to you if you want to leverage this innovative tool:

 The single-click summary tool is the most impressive addition provided by the AI Assistant.
-As I constantly handle long reports and research documents, I regularly need to skim through hundreds of pages to find their most important parts.
+As I constantly handle photoshoot contracts, marketing plans, and other long PDFs, I regularly need to skim through hundreds of pages to find their most important parts.
 The provided summary feature lets me instantly break down a long document into a well-structured, bulleted list.

 If you want to learn how to use Adobe Acrobat AI Assistant as a chatbot, this is the feature for you, as it allows you to ask specific questions about your PDF files.
 For example, when I was putting together a contract, I inquired: “What is the termination clause?” and “Does this contract have a confidentiality agreement?” and the AI provided relevant information by quickly analyzing the document’s contents.

-It should be highlighted though that this feature isn’t as robust when it needs to process complex technical or industry-specific terminology.
-In response to my question related to intellectual property legislation, the AI produced a generic answer that didn’t contain the information I needed, so keep this limitation in mind.
+It should be highlighted, though, that this AI tool to chat with PDF isn’t as robust when it needs to process complex technical or industry-specific terminology.
+When I asked the AI about specific camera settings in the user manual, it produced a generic answer that didn’t contain the information I needed, so keep this limitation in mind.

 That said, I feel like I rarely see the Acrobat PDF editor take advantage of its tool, as it usually only pops up when I’m asking general questions rather than file-specific ones.